DGCA-Aligned AME Training

 About Directorate General of Civil Aviation (DGCA)

-The Directorate General of Civil Aviation (DGCA) is a statutory body established under the Aircraft Act 1934.
-It regulates civil aviation in India, ensuring the upholding of air transport services, air safety, and airworthiness standards.
-DGCA enforces regulations and collaborates with the International Civil Aviation Organization (ICAO) to align Indian aviation standards globally.
+The Directorate General of Civil Aviation (DGCA) is a statutory body established under the Aircraft Act, 1934.
+It regulates civil aviation in India, ensuring the smooth functioning of air transport services, air safety, and airworthiness standards.
+DGCA enforces regulations and collaborates with the International Civil Aviation Organization (ICAO) to align Indian aviation standards with global benchmarks.

-The headquarter of DGCA is in New Delhi, with regional offices in various parts of India such as Northern Region, New Delhi, Western Region, Mumbai, Eastern Region, Kolkata etc.
+The headquarters of DGCA is in New Delhi, with regional offices in various parts of India such as the Northern Region (New Delhi), Western Region (Mumbai), Eastern Region (Kolkata), etc.

 Issue of Aircraft Maintenance Engineer License by Director General of Civil Aviation (DGCA)

-The DGCA issues the Aircraft Maintenance Engineer (AME) license to candidates who complete the required exams and acquire the necessary maintenance experience on specific aircraft types.
-This process is governed by Rule 61 of the Aircraft Rules 1937 and CAR 66.
+The DGCA issues the Aircraft Maintenance Engineer (AME) license to candidates who complete the required examinations and acquire the necessary maintenance experience on specific aircraft types.
+This process is governed by Rule 61 of the Aircraft Rules, 1937, and CAR 66 regulations.
 For detailed guidelines, refer to the DGCA's official regulations.

 There are various categories of AME License that a candidate can take